jessesquires/JSQMessagesViewController/.github/CONTRIBUTING.md

 ### General guidelines

-Please also read through these sweet [contribution guidelines](https://github.com/jessesquires/HowToContribute).
+Please also read through these more general [contribution guidelines](https://github.com/jessesquires/HowToContribute).

 ### Did you read all of this?